sebastiansutter/techguides/pages/ace-icp-lab/ACE-ICP-lab.md

     V11.0.0.2 base image we previously built and package the integration application onto the image using the below command:

-> Docker build -t ace1102app1 \--file Dockerfile .
+`docker build -t ace1102app1 --file Dockerfile .`

 ![](images/media/image44.png)